The Subways: Young for Eternity (2004–2007)

-All or nothing (2007–2010)
+All or Nothing (2007–2010)

 On 15 May 2007, the band announced they would begin recording their second album on 4 June, and the band began recording then in Los Angeles with producer Butch Vig at Conway Studios.
 The band had written around twenty-five tracks which were recorded over a period of several months.
 In August 2007 the band came back to the UK and played a series of small warm-up shows showcasing their new material, before playing at the Reading and Leeds Festivals.
 On 3 September 2007, the band returned to Los Angeles to complete work on their second album.
 On 17 October 2007 the band finished recording All or Nothing.

 On 18 February 2008, the band recorded their live video at The Stoke Sugarmill for their first single, "Girls & Boys", which was released as a free download from their website on 25 March 2008.
-On 24 February 2008 in an exclusive interview found on www.sundaymail.co.uk, Lunn revealed he and Cooper split up in June during studio-sessions for The Subways's second album, All or nothing.
+On 24 February 2008 in an exclusive interview found on www.sundaymail.co.uk, Lunn revealed he and Cooper split up in June during studio-sessions for The Subways' second album, All or Nothing.
 He went on to say that the break-up will not affect the band.
 They are both happy with their new partners.
 By 25 March 2008, The Subways had started their first UK-tour of the year and played at the Glastonbury Festival, T in the Park, Download Festival, Oxegen Festival, and Reading and Leeds Festival.